KhronosGroup/glTF/specification/2.0/README.md

 ### material.normalTexture

 A tangent space normal map.
-Each texel represents the XYZ components of a normal vector in tangent space. <TODO: Add more explaination on how XYZ is calculated>.
+The texture contains RGB components in linear space.
+Each texel represents the XYZ components of a normal vector in tangent space.
+Red [0 to 255] maps to X [-1 to 1].
+Green [0 to 255] maps to Y [-1 to 1].
+Blue [128 to 255] maps to Z [0 to 1].
+The normal vectors use OpenGL conventions where +X is right and +Y is up. +Z points toward the viewer.

 * **Type**: [`material.normalTextureInfo`](#reference-material.normalTextureInfo)
 * **Required**: No

 ### material.occlusionTexture

-The occlusion map is a greyscale texture, with white indicating areas that should receive full indirect lighting and black indicating no indirect lighting. <Todo: sRGB ?
-Color Space>.
+The occlusion map is a greyscale texture in sRGB color space, with white indicating areas that should receive full indirect lighting and black indicating no indirect lighting.
+If an alpha channel is present, it is ignored.

 * **Type**: [`material.occlusionTextureInfo`](#reference-material.occlusionTextureInfo)
 * **Required**: No